A toolbox for elementary fermions with a dipolar Fermi gas in a 3D optical lattice

-Here we report the emergence of fantastic topological supersolidity with highly tunable chern numbers in a single-component dipolar Fermi gas trapped in an anisotropic 3D optical lattice with an effective dipolar interaction engineered by a rotating external field.
-The key idea here is to engineer a direction-dependent dipole-dipole interaction combined with the density redistribution effect caused by the external potential, i.e., optical lattices.
-We shall illustrate this idea with a magnetic dipolar Fermi gas composed of one hyperfine sate in an anisotropic 3D optical lattice.
+Here we show that ultracold gases of magnetic dipolar atoms or polar molecules, as presently developed in the laboratory, provide us new opportunities for constructing a toolbox for systematically engineering all three kinds of elementary fermions listed above.
+The attractiveness of this idea rests on the fact that the strength and even the sign of dipolar interaction in cold atoms are highly tunable~\cite{2012_Baranov_Reviews}.
 The direction of dipole moments can be fixed by applying an external magnetic field.
 Let the external field be orientated at a small angle with respect to the $xy$-plane and rotate fast around the $z$-axis.
 The time-averaged interaction between dipoles is isotropically attractive in the $xy$-plane and repulsive along the $z$-direction.
-Such a scheme has been realized in the experimental system of Dy recently~\cite{Tang_2018_PhysRevLett}.
-In general, the attraction is expected to cause Cooper pairing instability in the $xy$-plane, while the repulsion should restrict the pairing along the $z$-direction and leads to form certain density wave (CDW) pattern on the top of lattice background.
-Their combined effect could give rise to supersolidity with fascinating topological properties.
-Such a heuristically argued result is indeed confirmed by a self-consistent calculation through the model to be introduced below.
-This idea is motivated by the recent rapid experimental progress in both magnetic dipolar atoms (such as $^{161}Dy$ ~\cite{2012_Luming_PRL,2014_Benjamin_PRA} and $^{167}Er$ ~\cite{2014_Grimm_PRL,2014_Ferlaino_arxiv} atoms) and polar molecules~\cite{2008_Junye_Science,2012_Martin_PRL}.
-Tremendous interests have been attracted on exploring dipolar effects in many-body quantum phases~\cite{2012_Baranov_Reviews}.
-In particular, various exotic quantum matter arising from the anisotropic effect of dipolar interaction has been predicted, such as a $p$-wave superfluid with the dominant $p_z$ symmetry, Weyl superfluidity~\cite{2015_Bo_PhysRevLett}, $p + ip$ superfluids~\cite{2009_Cooper_PRL,2012_Boliu_PRA,2008_Bruun_PRL} in a single $2D$ plane and the interlayer superfluidity or supersolids~\cite{2010_Shlyapnikov_PhysRevLett,2012_wang_PhysRevA,2010_Potter_PhysRevLett,Bo_PhysRevA_2019}.
-In the following, we shall show that our proposed system can lead to unexpected topological supersolids.
+Such a scheme has been realized in the experimental system of dysprosium atoms~\cite{Tang_2018_PhysRevLett}.
+In general, the $xy$-plane attraction is expected to cause superfluid pairing instability and leads to a in-plane $p+ip$ superfluid in a spinless dipolar Fermi gas.
+The repulsion should restrict the pairing along $z$-direction and results in the Peierls instability in the presence of lattice potential.
+Such a spontaneously formed density modulation provides a natural tool to manipulate the topological nature of $p+ip$ superfluids and thus allows us to build a toolbox for systematically engineering all the above three kinds of elementary fermions through tuning the topology of our proposed single atomic system.
+Such a heuristically argued result is indeed confirmed by our detailed analysis through the model to be introduced below.